neerajtiwari360/databricks_setup/README.md

 # Spark, PostgreSQL, and Jupyter Notebook Docker Setup

-This repository contains a Docker Compose setup for running an Apache Spark cluster, a PostgreSQL database, and a Jupyter Notebook environment.
+This repository contains a Docker Compose setup for running an Apache Spark cluster, a PostgreSQL database, a Jupyter Notebook environment, and a Flask API for data insertion and retrieval.
 You can use this setup to run distributed data processing tasks, manage SQL databases, and work in a notebook-based Python environment with PySpark.

 ## Prerequisites